-5.2.1 itvSimu Subsystems
+5.2.1 iTVSimu subsystems

-Logger subsystem

-This is the simplest, yet, a crucial software module as it provides feedback to the user for the "hidden" operations.
-It records and displays all (implicit or explicit) user actions (e.g. profile modification, starting / pausing / resuming a TV program, etc).
-It has been implemented through Java Observer pattern whose actions activate the logger.
+5.2.1.1 Logger subsystem This is the simplest, although crucial, software module, as it provides feedback to the user for the "hidden" operations.
+It records and displays all (implicit or explicit) user actions (e.g., profile modification, starting/pausing/resuming a TV program, etc.).
+It has been implemented through the Java Observer pattern whose actions activate the logger.